The Philippine journalists taking the rap in Duterte's latest war

 A spokesman for Duterte’s office said accusations his government was abusing or harassing Rappler were “unreasonable”.

-Rappler Executive Editor Maria Ressa, who previously held senior positions at U.S. broadcaster CNN, started Rappler with some associates on Facebook in 2011, and it became a news website in 2012.
+Rappler Executive Editor Ressa, who previously held senior positions at U.S. broadcaster CNN, started Rappler with some associates on Facebook in 2011, and it became a news website in 2012.
 The name comes from combining “rap” and “ripple”, meaning to discuss and to make a wave.

 Ressa told Reuters she had found Duterte “utterly refreshing” when she interviewed him in the run-up to the 2016 election.